awsdocs/amazon-application-discovery-user-guide/doc_source/discovered_servers.md

    Among the files, you can find a JSON file containing data about the export task and its results\.

-## Data Exploration in Athena<a name="explore-data-console"></a>
+## Data exploration in Athena<a name="explore-data-console"></a>

-Data Exploration in Amazon Athena allows you to analyze the data collected from all the discovered on\-premises servers by Discovery Agent in one place\.
-Once Data Exploration in Amazon Athena is enabled from the Migration Hub console \(or by using the StartContinousExport API\) and the data collection for agents is turned on, data collected by agents will automatically get stored in your S3 bucket at regular intervals\.
-For more information, see [Data Exploration in Amazon Athena](explore-data.md)\.
+Data exploration in Amazon Athena allows you to analyze the data that's collected from all the discovered on\-premises servers by Discovery Agent in one place\.
+Once Data exploration in Amazon Athena is enabled from the Migration Hub console \(or by using the StartContinousExport API\) and the data collection for agents is turned on, data that's collected by agents is automatically get stored in your S3 bucket at regular intervals\.
+For more information, see [Data exploration in Amazon Athena](explore-data.md)\.

 ## Applications<a name="applications"></a>